Sick Pay Insurance

 Do I Need Sick Pay Insurance?

-Whether you need Sick Pay Insurance comes down to your personal circumstances.
-To identify if Sick Pay Insurance is the right option for you, consider:
+Whether you need Private Sick Pay Insurance comes down to your personal circumstances.
+To help you decide, ask yourself:

-• If and how your finances would change if you took time off work
+• How would your finances change if you took time off work?
+How would you cover your essential outgoings?

-• If you have any other means of financial support
+• Do you have any other means of financial support?
+How long would that money last?

 The Risk Of Accident Or Injury